Wilkinson Microwave Anisotropy Probe

 - WMAP provided the first direct detection of pre-stellar helium, providing an important test of the Big Bang prediction.

 - WMAP helped constrain the geometry of the Universe.
 New data show it must be flat to better than 1%.
 The simplest model, a flat universe with a cosmological constant, fits the data remarkably well. v

 - WMAP data places constraints on the number of neutrino-like species to between 3 and 5, with 4 as the most likely number.
 The standard model of particle physics has 3 neutrino species.

-As WMAP greatly improved knowledge about the CMB beyond the COBE mission, the recently launched ESA-led Planck mission is currently collecting data with the expectation to greatly improve the legacy left by the WMAP mission.
-The Planck mission measures the CMB with increased precision and angular resolution compared to WMAP.
-A key goal of the Planck mission is to measure the polarization of the CMB due to gravitational radiation from the inflation period in the primordial universe.
+As WMAP greatly improved knowledge about the CMB beyond what the COBE mission learned, the recent ESA-led Planck mission has improved upon the legacy left by the WMAP mission.
+The Planck mission measured the CMB with increased precision and angular resolution compared to WMAP.
+A key goal of the Planck mission was to measure the polarization of the CMB due to gravitational radiation from the inflation period in the primordial universe.